BACON’S HISTORIES: Study for a Portrait

 MPHQ Pictures

-MPHQ Pictures is an independent film production company currently in production on the film BACON’S HISTORIES shooting in Greece, London, Paris, Spain and Germany.
+MPHQ Pictures is an independent film production company focusing on art cinema, currently in post- production on the following films:

 The final film in Martha Parsey’s Francis Bacon trilogy explores the influence of the Histories, namely the Greek dramas, Egyptian sculpture, and poetry and literature on Francis Bacon’s painting; both in his style and choice of subject matter.
 The film is underscored by previously unpublished interviews with Francis Bacon discussing at length the influence of the Greeks and Egyptians, as well as the influence of the poets T.S Eliot and the work of Shakespeare.